ovotech/natchez-extras/docs/docs/docs/natchez-datadog.md

 Depending on how you're using the Datadog agent you may need to set some configuration values to enable the APM.
 Details can be found [on the Datadog website](https://docs.datadoghq.com/tracing/send_traces/)

-`natchez-extras-datadog` currently expects the agent to be reachable over HTTP at `http://localhost:8126` - if you're running the agent in a docker container this should typically be the case.
+By default `natchez-extras-datadog` currently expects the agent to be reachable over HTTP at `http://localhost:8126`.
+You can choose a different URL by setting the `agentHost` parameter when constructing the `EntryPoint`.

 ## Installation